-Yes, but you should note that trustees prefer to fund training/tuition costs.
-Excessive living costs will not be considered.
+The trustees and assessors prefer to fund training/tuition costs but living costs may be considered.

 Do I need previous experience before I apply?

-As a Scholar, you need to demonstrate you already have a high level of skill and are firmly committed to your craft or trade.
-As an apprentice, you need your Master/Employer to vouch for your dedication and/or skill.
+As a Scholar, you need to demonstrate you already have a high level of skill and are firmly committed to excellence of your craft or trade.

 Can I submit my application via email or letter?